TomorrowsCities/tomorrowscities/tomorrowcities/content/articles/welcome.md

 TCDSE is a web application designed to conduct computational tasks to generate information needed for decision mechanisms in designing future cities.
 The web application, which will be referred as TCDSE for short, contains a computational engine capable of executing several hazard scenarios on different exposure datasets and infrastructures.

 ## What is New?
+Implementation Capacity Score is added.
+If medium or low is selected, then building-level metrics is increased by 25% and 50%, respectively.
+If high is selected, there is no change in the metrics.

 ### New policies
 * Eight new policies are added.
 See their definitions [here](/docs/policies)
 * New info related to flood damage assessment is added [here](/docs/flood)